MaximeNGY/4CITE/back-end/README.md

 Continuous deployment is enabled on the `main` branch of the github repository

-We encourage you to make Pull requests on the project Upon merge of you pull request to the `main` branch, your changes shall be automatically deployed to `api.supmap.fr`
+We encourage you to make Pull requests on the project Upon merge of you pull request to the `main` branch, your changes shall be automatically deployed to `api.hotel.fr`

-## 🤝 Contributing

-We welcome contributions to improve this project!
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute.

 ---